Manufacturing Traceability: Lot Tracking Guide

 Backward traceability: Where did this product come from?
 If a finished part fails, you can trace it back to the specific material lot, the machine it ran on, the operator who ran it, and the inspection results it passed through.

-These two directions work together.
 Forward tracing handles supplier problems.
 Backward tracing handles customer complaints.
 A complete traceability system does both.

 Internal vs. supply chain traceability